Trams in Bremen: GT8N

+From 1993 to 1996, 78 low-floor trams, classed as type GT8N, were ordered from AEG.
+Their main difference from the prototype is that they have four sections instead of three, hence offering more space and so more beneficial for wheelchair users.
+Between 2019 and 2025, the GT8N were withdrawn, and most of them were scrapped.

+GT6N

+In the late 1980s, the Hansa-built stock dating from the 1960s was scheduled for replacement.
+Since the BSAG had already invested in low-floor buses, low-floor tram vehicles were wanted as well.
+In 1990, the BSAG presented a prototype to the public.
+This three-section articulated car 801 was the world's first 100% low-floor tram.
+The prototype was sold to the Norrköping tramways in Sweden in 1999.
+It returned to Bremen in 2011 as a museum car (not ready for use).

 GT4

 The oldest vehicles in active service until 2013 were the articulated tramcars of types GT4d, GT4e and GT4f and the matching trailers of types GB4d, GB4e and GB4f.
 The vehicles were built between 1973 and 1977 by Wegmann & Co. in Kassel.
-Of the 61 trams and 57 trailers originally delivered, four GT4f vehicles are still in service, though limited to driver training purposes and other special occasions.
+Of the 61 trams and 57 trailers originally delivered, four GT4f vehicles are still in Bremen for special occasions.
 The rest have been scrapped or delivered to Timișoara in Romania.

 Historic BSAG cars

 In Bremen some historic tram cars still exist: